yl3296/DV_NYDine/Presentation_Claire&Junfei.md

 ##1.
 Introduction
-We focus on customer reviews for restaurants，applying LDA on reviews data.Then we can get:1. word distritbuion on every restaurant review; 2.
+We focus on customer reviews for restaurants，applying LDA on reviews data.

 **Topic model:**
 * Unsupervised machine learning based on text data